vexere/veha/README.md

 * User can search for a college by name and see their detail info such as department, birthday, mobile phone ... and make phone call

 Phase 2
+* Push notification for HR to broadcast information to all employees